 - Reduced developer productivity

-Let’s explore five powerful strategies that transform your migration process into a scalable, reliable system.
+Let’s examine five effective tactics that can turn your migration procedure into a dependable, scalable system.

 - Tracks every schema change